DintogaeSpiritEagle/c2wapi/README.md

 This software application remains the sole property of the &copy;[Ark Cyber Security Consultants](https://www.arkcybersecurityconsultants.com).
 Any unauthorized duplication of this appqlication for personal, malicious or monetary intent is considered a crime, and punishable by law.

-## Installation on Local environment
+## Installation on Local environment.
 ### Steps
 1. Update the `DB_*` environment variables in the `.env` file in your project root:
 `Note:` _These environment variables will be used by docker-compose in the next step to build your database._